ju-chen/Voide1220.github.io/_pages/about.md

 - Video Understanding: Retrieval & Caption & Summary for Video Clips, Detection & Classification for Untrimmed Long Videos.

-- Data Mining: Cross-Modal Retrieval & Recommendation, Recall, Embedding, Sorting for Multi-Media Services.
+- Data Mining: Cross-Modal Retrieval & Recommendation, Recall & Embedding & Sorting for Multi-Media Services.

 Please feel free to drop me an email for any suggestions or potential collaborations.